skellock/mst-validatejs/readme.md

 Find more about [validate.js](https://validatejs.org/), it's a pretty great library.

-# Contributors
+# Contributing?

-- Fork it
-- Clone it
-- Branch it
+Yes plz!

-- Yarn it
+> Fork it, Clone it, Branch it, Yarn it
-- Build it
-- Test it
-- Push it
-- PR it
+> Build it, Test it, Push it, PR it
-- Merge it

 To run the tests, I like to open two shells `yarn test:compile:watch` and `yarn ava --watch`.